ttompk/pdf-to-database/README.md

 ### Maintenance
 - The python files need to be maintained when: PDF files from new vendors are added or there is a significant change in existing PDF formatting.
 - Database needs to be ‘cleaned’ at least twice a year.
 This is just a review of the database health to prevent any issues.
 - Data visualization software...I’m thinking it’s really cheap - $5 a month per user? - ...needs to be set up to see the data and perform analysis.
-However, the free/nearly free version of power BI does not allow one to update data in the underlying database.
-If there are needs to update the database, a separate program would be needed.
+However, the free/nearly free version of Power BI does not allow one to update data in the underlying database.
+One can forsee a need to update the database, e.g. when a invoice value is misread, a separate program would be needed.